lauromansur/marvel-app/README.md

 ## TODO ##
+- Fix md-content inside discover screen
-- Improve discover screen with material components like grid list and virtual repeater
+- Improve discover screen with material components like grid list, virtual repeater and progress linear
 - Expand the forms of filtering of existing entities (comics)
 - Allow the search for new entities like characters, creators, events, series and stories
 - Implement test automation with Jasmine and Karma